Murder of Christie Lynn Mullins: Key information

-There were many key parts of the murder that were overlooked with the original investigation, such as the similarity of the description of the clothes that the man and Newell were wearing, such as the fact that they were both shirtless and both had cut-off shorts on.
+There were many key parts of the murder that were overlooked with the original investigation, such as the similarity of the description of the clothes that the man and Newell were wearing- Newell and the unidentified man were both shirtless and had cut-off shorts on.

-In the initial investigation when Newell was questioned about his shirt, Newell claimed that when the man ran off he and his wife checked on the girl to see if she was still alive.
+In the initial investigation when Newell was questioned about his shirt, Newell claimed that when the man ran off, he and his wife checked on the girl to see if she was still alive.
 When they found no pulse, Newell took his shirt off and placed it over the victim's face.The shirt was never found.
-Newell also claimed that when the man ran off and out of rage, he picked up the plank and threw it 20–25 ft. in the direction that the man ran in.
-It lined up with the physical evidence but multiple people had their doubts about the claim.
-Another thing was the "radio DJ" phone call, it was never fully looked into let alone seen as a factor in the case.
+Newell also claimed that when the man ran off and, out of rage, picked up the plank and threw it 20–25 ft. in the direction that the man ran in.
+Though it lined up with the physical evidence, multiple people had their doubts about the claim.

+The "radio DJ" who reportedly told Christie and Carol of the non-existent cheerleading event was not even considered a factor by the original investigation.

 Wrongful arrest

 The first arrest was made three days after the murder, when a patrol officer pulled over a man named Jack Allen Carmen, who had a striking resemblance to the composite sketch.
-After hours of questioning he confessed.
+After hours of questioning he confessed to the murder.
 He was later tried and pleaded guilty on September 3, 1975.

-In an interview Jack Carmen later confessed to lying about committing the murder and only said he did because the police were being nice to him.
+In an interview, Jack Carmen later confessed to lying about committing the murder, saying that he only confessed because the police were being nice to him.
 He was then reassessed and given an IQ test.
-When the results were back it was determined that Jack had an IQ of 50 and was deemed mentally disabled and therefore was later retried with the new information.
-He was later acquitted and released.
+When the results were back, it was determined that Jack had an IQ of 50 and was deemed mentally disabled.
+Carmen was re-trialed with the new information and was acquitted of the crime and subsequently released.

 Primary suspect

-In the beginning of the case, there were not many suspects other than the man that Newell claimed he saw, but since he was unidentified it was hard to determine where, and who this mystery man was.

-Numerous but inauthentic tips came in until the arrest 3 days after the murder.
-Later it was determined at trial that Carmen was not the killer.
+In the beginning of the case, there were not many suspects other than the man that Newell had claimed he saw.
+Since the mystery man was unidentified, it was hard to determine where and who he was.
+Numerous but inauthentic tips came in until Carmen's arrest 3 days after the murder, which occurred due to his likeness to Newell's description.

 Newell, who testified against Carmen at trial, was in jail at the time, having been convicted a couple months earlier of arson in setting his own house on fire in an attempt to redeem insurance money for the home.
 Newell had a criminal past for 2 similar crimes.
 However, despite substantial evidence at the time connecting him to Christie's murder, Newell escaped prosecution for the murder.